louderpages/RHVoice-Mil/README.md

-Data files for RHVoice HTS model of a femaie Luxembourgish voice
+Data files for RHVoice HTS model of a maie Luxembourgish voice